Historic Karst Camp

 - Located southeast of Big Sky, Mont., off Hwy.
 191.

 This genuine Old West ghost town is the remains of one of the region's earliest dude ranches, and features original buildings and the entrance of an old asbestos mine.
+While there isn't much to see and do today, you can either drive by or go for a short hike.

 Developed by Pete Karst around 1901, the ranch at one time bustled with summer visitors eager to see Yellowstone National Park and the surrounding rugged environs.
 Karst was given the land as back payment by his employer, the Cooper Tie Company.
 He first built a cabin for himself followed by a total of 25 guest cabins.
 Karst later put in a tow rope for skiers – long since vanished – as well as a bar and brothel for the local miners.